 The system identification stage aims to determine the target coarse stationary state $u_{ss}$ and a linearized model of the slow dynamics around it.
 This is accomplished by first identifying the autonomous slow behavior and then evaluating the effect of actuators on the system.

 Open-loop stationary states are located as the solution to $u_{ss} = \mathcal{S}_{\Delta t}(u_{ss})$ using a Newton-Krylov-GMRES iteration wrapped around the NO timestepper.
-In this framework, the Jacobian-vector products required by the GMRES linear solver, they are computed in a matrix-free manner, without explicitly constructing the full Jacobian matrix.
-The action of the Jacobian of the timestepper at the fixed point, $J = \partial \mathcal{S}_{\Delta t} / \partial x \big|_{(u_{ss})}$, in selected directions is approximated through directional finite differences approximation of the directional derivative:
+In this framework, the Jacobian-vector products are computed in a matrix-free manner, without explicitly Jacobian construction.
+The action of the Jacobian of the timestepper at the fixed point, $J = \partial \mathcal{S}_{\Delta t} / \partial x \big|_{(u_{ss})}$, in selected directions is approximated through directional finite differences approximation of matrix-vector product: